mirjanastojilovic/RISC-V-instruction-classification-on-remote-FPGAs/README.md

 ## Sakura-X experiments

 1. Generating templates
-    * Generate the templates for sakura X using the `template_generation/instructions/generate_templates.sh` script.
-Make sure to set the desired CPU to `riscy`, the desired number of templates per instruction to `10000`, and the desired type of templates to nops (for N templates) or random (for R templates).
+    * Generate the templates for Sakura X using the `template_generation/instructions/generate_templates.sh` script.
+Make sure to set the desired CPU to `riscy`, the desired number of templates per instruction to `10000`, and the desired type of templates to NOPs (for N templates) or random (for R templates).
     * Save the generated templates from the `out` folder to the desired directory.
 2. Build Vivado project and generate bitstream
     * Start Vivado 2018.3.
 When Vivado is started, a TCL command-line interface appears in the lower part of the GUI.
 Use this TCL command-line interface to change the directory: